mlogic/yan-common/README.rst

   anacron.
 Retry automatically on flaky network.
 * shell/_check.sh: A shell function for checking a condition with timeout.
+* shell/_step.sh: Functions for managing steps.
+You can use these functions to:
+  * Split a script into meaningful steps.
+  * Let user choose a start up step instead of always having to start from the beginning.
+  * Resume from the interrupted step of a previous run.
 * vbox-remove-old-auto-snapshots.sh: A tool for keeping a certain number of VirtualBox snapshots and removing the older ones.
 * roles/bootstrap-linux: default tasks that need to be done on all my